-Figure 13 Joint Balance The JOURNEY° II UK is designed with a 2 mm anterior shift of the femoral component to account for imbalance between intact posterior bone/cartilage and worn distal bone/cartilage.
+Figure 14 Joint Balance The JOURNEY° II UK is designed with a 2 mm anterior shift of the femoral component to account for imbalance between intact posterior bone/cartilage and worn distal bone/cartilage.
 This system has a 2 mm shift built into the instrumentation and all spacers are labeled to the shown thickness (e.g. an 8 spacer is 8 mm thick).
 This system will tolerate an approximate 2 mm imbalance between flexion and extension before resection of the femur without the necessity for additional manipulation.
 The minimum space needed after tibia resection is 8 mm in extension and 6 mm in flexion.
 Assessing Joint Balance Adequate gap space for implantation of system tibia implant(s) between resected proximal anatomy and native distal and posterior femoral anatomy should be assessed.
 Complete this step prior to making the distal femoral resection.
 Gap spacers are provided in a range of 6 to 14 mm thicknesses to aid in assessment of appropriateness of the tibia resection and any potential ligament imbalance caused by deformity.
-Joint laxity is assessed by selecting the appropriate spacer thickness that allows resistance but two finger free movement between the resected tibia and native femoral anatomy, and may be confirmed by tightness of the next available millimeter thickness gap spacer.
+Joint laxity is assessed by selecting the appropriate spacer thickness that allows resistance but two finger free movement between the resected tibia and native femoral anatomy.
+This may be confirmed by tightness of the next available millimeter thickness gap spacer.
 Prior to completing femoral resections, a minimum of 6 mm of joint space is needed in flexion and 8 mm of joint space is needed in extension for successful implantation.
-If joint laxity is less than 8 mm in extension, and 6 mm in flexion, additional resection will be necessary (Figure 14a).
-Tip: For best results, the JOURNEY° II UK system has been designed for 1-2 mm of post-operative laxity in extension and 2-3 mm of post-operative laxity in flexion.
+If joint laxity is less than 8 mm in extension, and 6 mm in flexion, additional resection will be necessary (Figures 15 and 16).
+Care should be taken to avoid a tight flexion space in the lateral compartment as the native joint exhibits lateral laxity in flexion.
+Overcorrection may lead to disease progression to uninvolved compartment.
+Note: It is recommended to balance with the 8mm block in extension and flexion.
+Tip: For best results, the JOURNEY II UK system has been designed for 1-2 mm of post-operative laxity in extension and 2-3 mm of post-operative laxity in flexion.
 Instruments will guide you to a balanced flexion/extension space if followed.
 Tip: Distal resection may be adjusted +/- 2 mm in 1 mm increments to aid correction of imbalance.
-Tip: 6 and 7 mm gap sticks have been colored red to indicate additional resection may be necessary in extension (Figure 14b).
+Tip: 6 and 7 mm gap sticks have been colored red to indicate additional resection may be necessary in extension (Figure 17).
 The native tibia surface may be assessed and/or prepared alternatively by computer-assisted navigation and/or patient-specific instrumentation.